Media Matters for America: Funding

 In 2004, MMfA began with the help of $2 million in donations.
 That year, MMfA received the endorsement of the Democracy Alliance, a partnership of wealthy and politically active progressive donors.
 The Alliance itself does not fund endorsees, but many wealthy Alliance members acted on the endorsement and donated directly to MMfA.
-In 2010, George Soros donated $1 million to MMfA, citing concerns that the "incendiary rhetoric of Fox News hosts may incite violence."
+In 2010, George Soros donated $1 million to MMfA, citing concern that the "incendiary rhetoric of Fox News hosts may incite violence".
 In a 2014 CNN interview, David Brock said that Soros's contributions were "less than 10 percent" of Media Matters's budget.

 Personnel

 John Podesta, the former chief of staff to President Bill Clinton, provided office space for Media Matters early in its formation at the Center for American Progress, a Democratic think tank Podesta established in 2002.
 Hillary Clinton advised Media Matters in its early stages out of a belief that progressives should follow conservatives in forming think tanks and advocacy groups to support their political goals.
 According to The New York Times, Media Matters "helped lay the groundwork" for Hillary Clinton's 2016 presidential campaign.

 Media Matters has hired several of the best-known political professionals who have worked for Democratic politicians and progressive groups.
 In 2004, National Review referred to MMfA staffers who had recently worked on the presidential campaigns of John Edwards and Wesley Clark, for Congressman Barney Frank, and for the Democratic Congressional Campaign Committee.
 Eric E. Burns served as MMfA's president until 2011.
 Burns was succeeded by Matt Butler, and then, in 2013, by Bradley Beychok.
 In late 2016, Angelo Carusone replaced Beychok as MMfA's president.
-Under Carusone, the organization's focus has shifted to the alt-right, conspiracy theories, and fake news.
+Under Carusone, the organization's focus shifted to the alt-right, conspiracy theories, and fake news.

 In 2014, the Media Matters staff voted to join the Service Employees International Union (SEIU).
 Initially, Media Matters management declined to recognize the union through a card check process, instead exercising its right to force a union election, which delayed the process until July, when the vote favored unionization.
 In May 2024, a dozen staffers at Media Matters were laid off amid a series of lawsuits and legal investigations by Elon Musk and Republican state attorneys general.